Robert Rozhdestvensky: Career

 In 1955, while practicing in Altai, Rozhdestvensky met with a student at the conservatory, Alexander Flyarkovsky, with whom he created his first song - "Your Window".

-In 1956, he met classmate Alla Kireeva. future literary critic, artist and wife.
+In 1956, he met classmate Alla Kireyeva. future literary critic, artist and wife.

 After graduation in 1956 he moved to Moscow.
-It was there he would meet Yevgeny Yevtushenko and later Bulat Okudzhava and Andrey Voznesensky.
+It was there he would meet Yevgeny Yevtushenko and later Bulat Okudzhava and Andrei Voznesensky.